Scottsdale Fashion Square: Covid-19

 The COVID-19 pandemic significantly impacted shopping malls across the country, including Scottsdale Fashion Square.
 According to Macerichecutives, the overall occupancy rate for the company's malls dropped to 91 percent, and traffic was at about 80 percent of the previous year's levels.
 Sales were trending at 90 percent compared to the previous year.
 Macerich's revenues for the third quarter of 2020 were $185.8 million, down 19.6 percent from a year earlier.
 Despite these challenges, there were signs of improvement.
 By October 7, 2020, all of Macerich's malls had reopened, and the company reported improvements in rent collections, reaching about 80 percent in the third quarter, up from 64 percent in the second quarter.
 Macerich also managed to secure agreements with most tenants to defer back rent payments to 2021.
 Those tenants that weren't able to secure agreements filed lawsuits including The Disney Store, Gap, Banana Republic, and more.

-In response Scottsdale Fashion Square issued new hygiene and safety protocols to combat the virus.
-Eventually they received the Bureau Veritas’ SafeGuard™ Hygiene Excellence and Safety Certification, recognizing its best-in-class hygiene and safety protocols.
-This certification, granted by a world-leading provider in testing, inspection, and certification, acknowledges that the 1.9-million-square-foot center has exceeded stringent requirements to minimize the onsite risk of virus spread.
+In response, Scottsdale Fashion Square issued new hygiene and safety protocols to combat the virus, for which they later received the Bureau Veritas’ SafeGuard™ Hygiene Excellence and Safety Certification.
 “The health and safety of our shoppers and employees is our first priority,” said Sutton, the center's representative.